27 Best Things To Do in Budapest

 One of the highlights is the reliquary of St. Stephen's right hand, which is located in a side chapel and is an object of devotion for the faithful.
 There you can also climb up to the dome to enjoy a panoramic view of the city.

-Attend an organ concert at St. Stephen's Basilica
+Attend an organ concert in St. Stephen's Basilica

 8. Cross the Chain Bridge